Robust Policy Search for Robot Navigation: RESULTS

 \section{RESULTS}

 In this section we describe the experiments used to compare the performance of different Bayesian optimization methods in the presence of input noise.
-We compare a vanilla implementation of Bayesian optimization (BO), the unscented Bayesian optimization (UBO) with a greedy policy and UBO with the stochastic meta-policy (UBO-SP).
-We also include in the comparison a parallelized version of stochastic policy applied to UBO with 4 nodes (UBO-SPx4) to study the performance impact of adding parallelization.
+We compare a vanilla implementation of Bayesian optimization (BO), the unscented Bayesian optimization with a greedy policy (UBO) and the unscented Bayesian optimization with the Boltzmann selection (UBO-Boltz).
+We also compare with a parallel version of the Boltzmann selection with 4 nodes (UBO-Boltz-x4) to study the performance impact of adding parallelization.
 Note that in the results we show the number of function evaluations, not iterations.
-For example, at the 20 evaluation, the UBO-SPx4 method had run only for 5 iterations, therefore requiring less wall time and using only the information of 16 points, instead of 19.
+For example, at the 20 evaluation, the UBO-Boltz-x4 method had run only for 5 iterations, therefore requiring less wall time and using only the previous information from 16 trials instead of 19.

-As discussed previously, all methods share the same configuration: expected improvement (EI) as the acquisition function and a Gaussian process as the surrogate model with the Spartan kernel and MCMC for the hyperparameters.
-The initial samples are taken from a Sobol sequence.
-We normalize the input of all the problems between 0 and 1, so the reported input noise already assumes that the input is normalized.
+All methods share the same configuration as a baseline: expected improvement (EI) as the acquisition function and a Gaussian process as the surrogate model with the Spartan kernel and MCMC for the hyperparameters.
+Given that EI is known to be unstable during the first iterations due to lack of information \cite{Jones:1998,Bull2011}, the optimization is initialized with $p$ evaluations from a low discrepancy Sobol sequence.

 The performance of each method was evaluated in the following way: For every function evaluation $\x_{t}$, each method computes their best solution (the optimal incumbent $\rho_t$ or the unscented optimal incumbent $\widetilde{\rho}_{t}$) using the observations $(\x_{1:t},y_{1:t})$ and according to their model at that point of the optimization.
 Then, we evaluate the integrated outcome at the best solution $g(\widetilde{\x}_{t})$ by approximating \eqref{eq:integrated} using 1000 Monte Carlo samples from $p(\x)$ over the actual function $f(\cdot)$.
 For the plots, we repeat each optimization 20 times and display the mean value with 95\% confidence interval.
-Common random numbers where used for all the methods.
+Common random numbers were used for all the methods.
+We assume isotropic input noise, reported as $\sigma$ such that $\Sigma_x = I\sigma^2$ from \eqref{eq:sigmapoints}.
+The input space is normalized on all the problems between 0 and 1, so the reported input noise $\sigma$ is already normalized.